cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 > **For Those Users Who Are Too Lazy To Download the .3gx file From The Releases, Or Just Want To Have Fun Compiling**

 Just Extract The Source Code And Run "build.bat", This Will make the .3gx Plugin.
-Make Sure To Download All Libraries It Requires.
+Make Sure To Download All Libraries And Such Files It Requires.

 ## Installing
 1. Download the .3gx File From the Releases (You Do Not Need To Do This If You Already Compiled Your .3gx file)